8devices/platformio-realtek-rtl8710b/README.md

 ## DAP firmware

 DAP firmware for the CMSIS-DAP interface located on realtek boards can be downloaded from the [MBED DAPLink project](https://github.com/ARMmbed/DAPLink/releases).
 Choose any of the archived binaries that after the version number contain the string 'lpc11u35'.
+One of such binaries is located in the 'dap_firmware' folder.
 Instructions on installing DAP firmware can be found at the [official realtek website](https://www.amebaiot.com/en/change-dap-firmware/.) or at the realtek documentation in their framework.

 For linux users - if 'drag and drop' seems to fail to ugprade firmware, try: